flapjs/webapp/docs/workflows/zero-to-hero.md

-# Flap.js Components
+# Zero to Hero - INCOMPLETE
-Here lies the components that form the foundation of Flap.js.
+Here lies the setup steps that created the foundation of Flap.js.

+At the moment, this document is incomplete.
+It remains here for posterity sake as it could be useful to get a better insight on how to setup a project like this.
+Perhaps you can finish it?

 # Getting Started